anbarief/nWays/README.md

 There are many ways to write a code for a particular task.
 This project starts with (may be updated) 35 ways to generate Fibonacci sequence in Python, includes using list, tuple, generator, string, etc., and few outsource examples from www.rosettacode.org,

+E-mail: anbarief@live.com

+## (35 functions that perform Fibo numbers):
 `n_fibo_ways.py` consists of 35 different functions that generate the same Fibonacci numbers.
 To see the results, simply run it. `F.show_all(m)` will show 35 same results of first m Fibonacci numbers calculation.

-E-mail: anbarief@live.com

-## (35 functions that perform Fibo numbers) Manifestation:
+## Manifestation:

 Function: